DFS Contest Selection: Cash Vs. GPP, Field Size & Bankroll

 Match Your Entry Fees To Your Bankroll

 Entry fees should match your bankroll, not your mood.
 DFS is high-variance, and some sports swing harder than others, so you have to size entries assuming cold streaks will happen, because they will.
+The guardrail I hold myself to is simple: keep total action on any one slate to a single-digit percentage of the roll, and cap any single large-field GPP entry at roughly 1 to 2% of it.
+That way a cold week is a dent, never the end of the roll.

 Remember what those big fields do: even a top-tier build comes up empty on most nights there.
 None of that is a reason to avoid tournaments.
 It is the reason to size them so a bad run costs you a session, not your roll.
 Keep any single large-field entry to a small slice of your bankroll, put the bulk of your volume in cash and single-entry, and you give your edge enough time to show up.
 Our full walk-through lives in how to build a DFS bankroll, and spreading action across the right mix is the heart of DFS diversification strategy.